timonus/TJImageCache/Readme.md

 3. `+imageAtURL:depth:`
 4. `+imageAtURL:`

-In the event that the image is already in memory, each of these methods returns a `UIImage *`.
+In the event that the image is already in memory, each of these methods returns an image.
 If not, the `TJImageCacheDelegate` methods will be called back on the delegate you provide.

 ## Auditing

-To implement your own cache auditing policy, you can use `+auditCacheWithBlock:(BOOL (^)(NSString *hashedURL, NSDate *lastAccess, NSDate *createdDate))block completionBlock:(void (^)(void))completionBlock`. `block` is invoked for every image the cache knows of on low priority a background thread, returning `NO` from the block means the image will be deleted, returning `YES` means it will be preserved.
+To implement your own cache auditing policy, you can use `+auditCacheWithBlock:completionBlock:`. `block` is invoked for every image the cache knows of on low priority a background thread, returning `NO` from the block means the image will be deleted, returning `YES` means it will be preserved.
 The completion block is invoked when cache auditing is finished.

 There are two convenience methods you can use to remove images based off of age, `+auditCacheRemovingFilesOlderThanDate:` and `+auditCacheRemovingFilesLastAccessedBeforeDate:`.
 Using these will remove images older than a certain date or images that were last accessed before a certain date respectively.